(Disclosure: Some of the links below may be affiliate links)

 Mrs. The Poor Swiss, my wife, recently started the procedure to get her driving license in Switzerland.
 The procedure is not too difficult.
 But not all the steps are obvious in the process.
 My wife is Chinese and has a driving license from China.
-This is what is going to interest us in today’s post.
+This is what interests us in today’s post.

-In this post, I am going to explain the different steps in getting a Swiss driving license for a foreigner.
+In this article, I will explain the different steps in getting a Swiss driving license for a foreigner.
 First, it depends on whether you already have a driving license in your country.
 If you already have a driving license, it will depend on your country.
-Since Mrs. The Poor Swiss is Chinese, this post will have a Chinese bias but I am going to try to cover other countries as well.
+Since Mrs. The Poor Swiss is Chinese, this post will have a Chinese bias, but I will try to cover other countries as well.

 You already have a driving license

-Here, I am going to use Fribourg as an example.
+Here, I use Fribourg as an example.
 It can change a little from one state to another.
 But it should not change much.

-If you already have a valid driving license, you can drive in Switzerland for one year.
+You can drive in Switzerland for one year if you already have a valid driving license.
 After this, you need to exchange your driving license for a Chinese driving license.

 If you already have a driving license, it is easier to get a Swiss driving license.
 Depending on your country, there are several possible outcomes:

 - If you are lucky, you can directly get your Swiss driving license.
 For a small fee, you will have a driving license.
 This is possible for almost all countries of Europe.
 For instance, France, Germany or Sweden.
 If you have a driving license from one of these countries, you can get a Swiss driving license for a small fee.

-- In most cases, you will have to pass a driving test before you can get the driving license.
+- In most cases, you will have to pass a driving test before you can get a driving license.
 This is a small driving test that will assert that you are able to drive.
 If you do not pass the test, you will have to do the entire process.
 For instance, this is true for Taiwan, the United States or Canada.